by Charlotte Underwood

-Daily life with anxiety
+Daily life with generalized anxiety

 The way my anxiety works is rather limiting to living a functional life.
 If someone close to me gets ill, or I develop a fear, like something such as cancer, I will get so scared that I will develop real symptoms of said illness.
 Due to this, I have spent a good two years in and out of the hospital for chronic pains that did not technically have a cause.
 It’s embarrassing and awkward to get so anxious that you cannot tell what is real and what is in your head.

 I am not able to work, as I find it hard to be around other people, to have the pressure.
 It can get me so worked up that all I can think and dream about is work.
 I become unable to separate work from life, and so the balance is removed, and I become suicidal.
 Learning and working feels like a prison to me because my anxiety won’t let me focus and it tells me I am not good enough.